CodePushGo/website/src/content/blog/en/how-end-to-end-encryption-secures-updates.md

 Careful channel management ensures updates are deployed successfully worldwide [\[1\]](https://capgo.app/).

-> "Target specific user groups with different versions using channels for beta testing and staged rollouts" - Capgo [\[1\]](https://capgo.app/)
+> "Target specific user groups with different versions using channels for beta testing and staged rollouts" - CodePushGo [\[1\]](https://capgo.app/)

 ## Conclusion

 End-to-end encryption plays a crucial role in securing OTA updates.
 By using strong encryption protocols, updates stay protected while adhering to app store guidelines.

 The numbers speak for themselves.
-With Capgo's implementation of end-to-end encryption, developers achieve an impressive 82% global success rate [\[1\]](https://capgo.app/).
+With CodePushGo's implementation of end-to-end encryption, developers achieve an impressive 82% global success rate [\[1\]](https://capgo.app/).
 This not only ensures secure delivery but also boosts user confidence and speeds up deployments.

 The benefits of secure OTA updates go beyond just security.
 Developers have successfully delivered over 23.5 million updates worldwide [\[1\]](https://capgo.app/), showing how encryption can scale efficiently without compromising on safety.